UK starts criminal investigation after body parts pile up

 “There is absolutely no risk to the health of patients or the wider public,” a spokesman for the Department of Health and Social Care said.

-“Our priority is to prevent disruption to the NHS and other vital public services and work is underway to ensure organizations can continue to dispose of their waste safely and efficiently.”
+“Our priority is to prevent disruption to the NHS and other vital public services and work is underway to ensure organisations can continue to dispose of their waste safely and efficiently.”
+(Reporting by Sarah Young; editing by Guy Faulconbridge)